 The ConceptD series is Acer’s lineup of performance computers for professional users, based on a few critical verticals: a clean design, modern hardware and the performance to match, as well as an excellent quality display with wide-gamut color coverage and preloaded factory-calibration.

 We’ve covered the entire ConceptD line in a previous article, and in this one, we’ll take a closer look at the mid-range ConceptD 5 Pro 15-inch model (code name CN515-71P).
+We’ve also covered the 17-inch variant in a separate review.

 In few words, this is a compact and neat looking laptop with matte-black aesthetics, mid-range hardware specs for late 2019 and a matte 100% AdobeRGB screen.
 It’s based on the same design as the Acer Nitro 7, but unlike that gaming variant, it gets the different screen, different hardware options and the clean looks that would better cater to professionals.